 Support for Sustainable Farming

-We did not hop on the “eat local” bandwagon when it became popular a few years ago.
+We did not hop on the “eat local” bandwagon when it became popular.
 For more than 30 years, Wild Oats Market has supported small organic farming and has sourced its fruits and vegetables locally whenever possible.
-Today, 70% of our produce is local in season, and fully 95% of our produce is organic year round.
+Today, 70-85% of our produce is local in season, and fully 95% of our produce is organic year round.

 Interested in seeing where your produce comes from?
-We schedule tours to nearby farms on a regular basis, to give you a closeup look at the small working farms in our area, and provide an opportunity for you to meet the farmers and ask questions about organic gardening.
+We schedule tours to the farms we source our produce from, to give you a closeup look at the small working farms in our area, and provide an opportunity for you to meet the farmers and ask questions about organic gardening.

 We believe our support of local farmers and sustainable farming practices has many benefits, beyond providing our members and customers with nutritious, delicious food choices.
 By carrying local products we strengthen the local economy, helping our community to sustain itself.
 By offering products raised sustainably, we contribute to our planet’s ability to renew itself.
 By carrying local foods at affordable prices, we help make fresh and healthy food available to all regardless of income level, helping our community sustain itself, literally.